vfiftyfive/StatefulSets-devops-playground/main.md

         resources: {}
 status: {}
 ```
-5. `Task 7`: Rollout and test the new application
+5. `Task 7`: Rollout and test the new application.
 ```
 kubectl apply -f nginx-deploy.yaml
 ```